komiklol/Patricks-Code-Snippets/README.md

 ### My Projects

-You can easily access ad view my Projects with Descriptions by clicking on the following Links. </br>
+You can easily access and view my Projects with Descriptions by clicking on the following Links. </br>
 In every Project Folder you can find a `ReadMe.md` with a short description of the Project.

 | Main Language | Project Name                                                                              |